gofr-dev/gofr/docs/quick-start/observability/page.md

 **Automatic Correlation ID Propagation:**

-When a request enters your GoFr application, GoFr automatically generates a correlation-ID `X-Correlation-ID` and adds it to the response headers.
+When a request enters a GoFr application, GoFr automatically generates a correlation-ID `X-Correlation-ID` and adds it to the response headers.
 This correlation ID is then propagated to all downstream requests.
-This means that you can track a request as it travels through your distributed system by simply looking at the correlation ID in the request headers.
+This means that user can track a request as it travels through the distributed system by simply looking at the correlation ID in the request headers.

 ### Configuration & Usage